DavisVaughan/cexport/README.md

     header file that they can just `#include` to get access to your API.

   - Let’s be nice.
-In `inst/include/cexport_api.h` we create an API function with the same signature as our original function, look up the C callable once, and call the function.
+In `inst/include/cexport_api.h` we create an API function with essentially the same signature as our original function, look up the C callable once, and call the function.

+      - We also make the function `static` so that users can call it from multiple of their C files without throwing any “duplicate symbol” errors.

+      - And we `R_INLINE` the function to reduce the overhead of the C function call.
+Essentially, once we have called the function once to get the C callable from `cexport`, repeated calls to the function will be just as fast as calling it natively.

   - Now install the package.